pippinbarr/cart253-2020/modules/04/conditionals.md

 }
 ```

 So this is our if statement.
-Let's break it down just to talk about the different pices:
+Let's break it down just to talk about the different pieces:

 `if`
 - First we write the special word `if`.
 This signals we are going to make a __decision__, first by asking a __question__ and then by taking action if the answer is "true".